 (9) If the appointment of a Commission ends before a certificate has been presented under subsection (2) in relation to an alleged contempt, the alleged contempt may be dealt with on the motion of the Attorney General as if the person concerned were in contempt of the Supreme Court and the Supreme Court has jurisdiction accordingly.

-[Section 15B inserted by No. 30 of 2006 s.
+[Section 15B inserted: No. 30 of 2006 s.
 8.]

 15C.
 General provisions regarding contempt